Nicop06/nicop06.github.io/_posts/2015-12-19-setting-up-the-nas.markdown

 installed on the same server as long as they are Linux based and have a recent Kernel, so I don't have to worry too much about the one I chose.

+For the purpose of this article, I will show the setup using a Debian system as this is one of the most used distribution for this purpose, but this could easily be translated for another system.
+In a later post, I will show how to easily add another OS to the setup in minutes.

+## Drives setup

+The purpose of the server being providing massive and accessible storage for the whole network, this is the most important part of the setup.
+In this setup, I have two 1TB disks and 1 2TB disk.
+This is not the most optimal setup, but it should work.

+Boot your favorite live ISO and fire up a root shell.
+You can use the installation media or any other media.
+Make sure you have *btrfs-tools* installed as we will use Btrfs file system.

+### Swap

+First, you need to chose a disk holding the swap partition.
+This is not required if you have a massive amount of RAM, but can be useful if you plan of hibernating your server.
+You could try to balance the swap over the drives, like putting a 2GB partition on the 2TB disk and a 1GB partition on each 1TB disk, but I considered losing 4GB of storage acceptable compared to the burden of having the swap split over 3 disks.

+Assuming */dev/sda* is your 2TB disks, you can run the following commands.
+To check that, running *dmesg | grep '2.00 TB'* should do the work.

+    # fdisk /dev/sda

   [this post]:  {% post_url 2015-11-11-building-a-cheap-nas %}